 The decrease in conspiracy beliefs from T1 to T2 might also be attributed to the way they were measured at both time points.
 During T1, participants were asked to choose the societal issue that concerned them the most from a list of six topics.
 Being confronted with numerous social issues might have in itself contributed to higher scores on the conspiracy belief measure.
 Perhaps, the plurality of social problems has been interpreted as evidence for a conspiracy or being confronted with multiple worry topics resulted in spontaneous brooding.

 A further limitation concerns the fact that both brooding and reflection manipulations consisted of rather long, demanding open-text questions that most participants presumably did not enjoy.
 It is conceivable that this induction of irritation and/or frustration could have influenced conspiracy beliefs.
 Future research should complement our study design with an additional control condition engaging in equally unpleasant but unrelated tasks.

+The fact that the brooding and reflection conditions were longer and more demanding than the empty control group could explain why early termination of the study at T2 was more frequent in the brooding and reflection conditions than in the control group.
+Potentially, this selective dropout could introduce some bias (e.g., if people in the brooding condition who would have displayed lower changes in conspiracy beliefs from T1 to T2 were also more likely to drop out).
+By including an active control group, it would be possible to test the robustness of the effect observed in the present study.

 The relation between brooding and reflection is a topic of ongoing debate (Bartoskova et al., 2018; Junkins & Haeffel, 2017).
 Interestingly, we observed that our brooding manipulation also led to higher self-reported reflection compared to the control condition.
 On the one hand, this may be due to differences in item difficulties, resulting, for example, from social desirability or self-serving biases that render it more appealing to score high on reflection.
 On the other hand, this finding may indicate that brooding and reflection co-occur with one another, at least in participants subjective perceptions.
 Research on meta-beliefs about worrying demonstrate that people tend to believe that worrying is useful (Borkovec et al., 1999).
 For example, people believe that worrying helps them prepare for the future or prevent bad things from happening to them.
 Such meta-beliefs about the functional nature of worrying might lead to brooding being genuinely experienced as a sort of reflection.
 Further, it seems very unlikely that our experimental manipulations resulted in “pure” forms of brooding and reflection.
 Some overlap is presumably unavoidable.